mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 ### app.boot()

-A convenience method to retrieve the `Bootstrapper` instance bound to the Application and calls it's `boot` function.
+A convenience method to retrieve the `Bootstrapper` instance bound to the Application and calls its `boot` function.
 This should be called before an Application's `start()` method is called. _This is an `async` function and should be called with `await`._